 - Submit an application to Northeastern using the Common Application or the Coalition Application.

 - Submit required materials.

-- Complete the Free Application for Federal Student Aid (FAFSA) online.
+- Complete the Free Application for Federal Student Aid (FAFSA) and CSS Profile online.

 Designed with the student in mind, Foundation Year’s intensive curriculum includes courses in English, sociology, mathematics, and history.
-Students can also focus their studies by choosing from electives in a business, science, or liberal arts track.
-Foundation Year students can earn 30–32 semester hours of credit—equivalent to one year of college credits.
+Students can also focus their studies by choosing from electives in business, science, or liberal arts.
+Foundation Year students can earn up to 32 semester hours of credit—equivalent to one year of college credits.

 To help facilitate learning, Foundation Year provides all students with textbooks and laptops to use for the entire school year.